Isomorphic JavaScript

 Isomorphic JavaScript, also known as Universal JavaScript, describes JavaScript applications which run both on the client and the server.

 Name

 The naming of the term 'Isomorphic JavaScript' has been a matter of controversy.
 The term 'isomorphic' was first coined by Charlie Robbins from Nodejitsu, in one of the company's blog posts.
 Spike Brehm, a software engineer from Airbnb, wrote another blog post using the same term.
 However, others have proposed to use the term Universal JavaScript instead.

 Frameworks

-There have been several isomorphic JavaScript frameworks and libraries created, most notably Miso and Meteor (framework).
-Others include Next.js, Nuxt, Sveltekit, Rendr, Derby, Ezel and Catberry.
+There have been several isomorphic JavaScript frameworks and libraries created, most notably Miso and Meteor.
+Others include Next.js, Nuxt, SvelteKit, Rendr, Derby, Ezel and Catberry.